FAQ

 Yes.
 Mobile apps require regular updates. iOS and Android release new versions constantly, policies change, and APIs get deprecated.
 Your app needs maintenance to stay compatible and compliant.
 We offer Support & Maintenance packages starting at €50/month, or 3 months free if we built your app.

 We build cross-platform, which means you get both iOS and Android from one codebase.
-Building for just one platform doesn’t save much cost.
-You’re still paying for the same development process and backend infrastructure.
+App development for just one platform doesn’t save much cost.
+You’re still paying for the same development process and infrastructure.
 We recommend launching on both to maximize reach and ROI.

 Because cheap apps cost more in the end.
 A 20-30% investment in quality development pays for itself through lower maintenance costs, fewer critical bugs, and better user retention.
 We build apps that work well and stay working, not apps you’ll need to rebuild in two years.
 The cheapest bid rarely wins in the long run.